jgraph/www.diagrams.net-source/_posts/2020-05-22-rack-diagrams.md

 ## Create a rack diagram

 First, add a cabinet shape to the drawing canvas.
-Some are numbered, others are numbered.
+Some are numbered, others are not numbered.
 * **Resize the cabinet**: drag the blue circles at the top or bottom.
 This automatically adds additional rack space.
 * **Reorder the numbered rack**: With the cabinet selected, expand the properties section in the style tab of the right-hand format panel.
 There you will find a property ``Display Numbers``.
 Change the value of this property to use increasing or decreasing numbers up the rack.